rpradosiqueira/sidrar/README.md

 install.packages("sidrar")
 ```

-Or the development version from github
+or the development version from github

 ``` r
 # install.packages("devtools")